FTSE hits 1-week low as miners and tech stocks slump

 LONDON, July 22 Britain's top share index dropped to a one-week low on Wednesday after a poorly received earnings report from Apple hit technology stocks and weaker metals prices and an update from BHP Billiton dragged down miners.

-The mining index slid 4.1 percent to a six-year low as metals prices fell sharply.
-Diversified global miner Anglo American fell 5.1 percent to a 13-year low.
+The mining index slid 4.7 percent, as metals prices fell sharply.
+Diversified miner Anglo American fell 6 percent to a 13-year low.

 "Basic resources stocks are being hammered by weak metals prices as there are question marks over metals demand from top consumer China.
 Discouraging company updates have also soured sentiment," Richard Hunter, head of equities at Hargreaves Lansdown Stockbrokers, said.

-BHP Billiton also slumped more than 5 percent after flagging a hit to its full-year underlying profit of up to $650 million, linked to writedowns in its copper business.
+BHP Billiton slumped 5 percent after flagging a hit to its full-year underlying profit of up to $650 million, linked to writedowns in its copper business.

-Gold producers also came under pressure.
-Fresnillo dropped 3 percent as gold prices hit a five-year trough, in renewed selling after their dramatic slide early this week.
+Gold producers also fell.
+Fresnillo dropped 3.8 percent as gold prices hit a five-year trough, in renewed selling after their dramatic slide early this week.

-Chip designer ARM was down more than 6 percent.
+Chip designer ARM was down 5.6 percent.
 Although it reported a pretax profit that was only slightly below expectations, it was knocked back after Apple's results late on Tuesday.

 Apple, which uses ARM's processor designs in its iPads, iPhones and watches, missed expectations with its forecast for revenue, adding to concerns that the smartphone market is weakening.

 "While management points to a still uncertain macro environment, traders are focusing on the positives of increased FY guidance via lower fuel costs, revenues per seat holding up better than expected and passenger numbers and load factors still climbing," Mike van Dulken, head of research at Accendo Markets, said.
-(Reporting by Alistair Smout; Editing by Hugh Lawson)
+(Reporting by Alistair Smout; Editing by Toby Chopra and Susan Fenton)

 March 24 Highlights of the day for U.S. President Donald Trump's administration on Friday: